Irritable bowel syndrome (IBS) is a health problem involving the digestive system.

 We then help you to set goals and create a treatment plan that is targeted towards achievable positive steps forward that are tailored to you.

-Chinese medicine treatment may help you manage the symptoms of IBS, for example using acupuncture for nausea, pain, stress reduction or headaches.
+Chinese medicine treatment may help you manage the symptoms of IBS, for example using acupuncture for

 If you would like to know more, you can: